impshum/Challenge-1/README.md

 ###Step 0 (for everyone else)

-Download it.
-Try to learn.
+Download/clone it.
+Load /docs/index.html with Bowser!

 You probably shouldn't use this in production.